davidtchiu/davidtchiu.github.io/teaching/cs161/lab2.vars/index.md

 #### Preliminary

-- Before you do anything else, let's customize your BlueJ environment:
+You might've already done this, but just in case, let's take some time to customize your BlueJ environment:

 - Open up the project you just downloaded in BlueJ,
 - From the `BlueJ` menu on the top, select `Preferences`.
 The `Editor` tab should already be selected.
 Please select the `Display Line Numbers` setting.
 You can also enlarge the font size, so that you code might be easier on the eyes.
 Click OK to exit.
 - Now click on the `View` menu on the top.
 Please make sure `Show Code Pad` is selected.
 - That should be it for now.
 Go ahead and start reading the lab assignment with your partner.

 #### Part 1: Changing Object State via Assignment